heavycrystal/odds-and-ends/README.md

 3. sha256.c is a strict ANSI-C/C89 implementation of the popular SHA-256 hashing algorithm.
 Even very old C compilers should be able to compile this.
 Due to lack of fixed-width integer types, users will need to override the appropriate typedefs manually.

 4. micro_backend.py is a Python script that calls the Spotify API regularly to save the details of the current playback and also make snapshots of playlists that refresh frequently.
-Saved to a database using SQLAlchemy [I recommend SQLite], needs to run constantly and app credentials will need to be manually provided.
+Saved to a database using SQLAlchemy [I recommend SQLite as the backing data store], needs to run constantly and app credentials will need to be manually provided.
+Requires spotipy and SQLAlchemy.